 Below are links and information about faculty development and teaching resources.
 The Centre for Teaching, Learning and Technology invites you to participate in all of the following programs and events aimed at faculty members.
-If you have any questions or in need of support please contact Luisa Canuto at firstname.lastname@example.org.
+If you have any questions or are in need of any support please contact kele fleming at email@example.com.

 Achieving Your Potential